Fan Fic: Return To Hinamizawa

 - First Name Basis:

 - Miaka tells the club members to address her by her given name as soon as they meet.

 - She also calls Karen by her given name from the outset.
 Calling her "Sonozaki" would be awkward, as she thinks of the family as her enemies at that point of the story.

 - Floral Theme Naming: The bosses of the Kanahebi.
-So far, we've met Sakurahara (cherry blossom) and Kikuhara (chrysanthemum), but Word of God says the rest will follow the same pattern.
+So far, we've met Sakurahara (cherry blossom), Kikuhara (chrysanthemum) and Anzuhara (apricot).
+Word of God says the rest will follow the same pattern.

 - Follow the Leader: The story was inspired by Mai-HiME: Future, a similar Next Gen Fic that does the same thing with Mai-HiME.

 - Generation Xerox: A newcomer to the village joins the games club, which is led by a Sonozaki whose best friend is a Ryuuguu.
 She makes friends with the club members, but then starts to distrust them, eventually turning against them.
 Sound familiar?